pmcgrath/pmcgrath.github.com/_posts/2015-01-15-running-an-etcd-cluster-on-localhost.markdown

 ## Interacting with the cluster using etcdctl
-- Will use the client port 2379 based [on](http://www.iana.org/assignments/service-names-port-numbers)
+- Will use the client port 2379 based on [this](http://www.iana.org/assignments/service-names-port-numbers)
 - etcdctl defaults to 4001 at this time
-- I could have added an extra client url for 4001 when bring up the nodes, but i'm guessing 4001 will be removed at some stage
+- I could have added an extra client url for 4001 when bring up the nodes, but I'm guessing 4001 will be removed at some stage

 ```bash
 # etcd bin directory